dmslab-konkuk/dmslab-konkuk.github.io/research/index.md

 - Edge Computing is a distributed computing paradigm that brings computation and data storage closer to the sources of data
 - Fog Computing is an architecture that uses edge devices to carry out a substantial amount of computation, storage and communication locally and routed over the Internet backbone
 - The DMS Edge/Fog System team is currently researching about
 	- Autonomic Provisioning Edge Cluster System
-        - Smart Gateway for onboarding IoT devices to edge cluster
+	- Smart Gateway for onboarding IoT devices to Edge Cluster
 <br/>